MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 ## The Touch-Tracking Effect API

 The [**Touch Tracking Effect Demos**](https://developer.xamarin.com/samples/xamarin-forms/effects/TouchTrackingEffectDemos/) sample contains the classes (and an enumeration) that implement the low-level touch-tracking.
 These types belong to the namespace `TouchTracking` and begin with the word `Touch`.
-The **TouchTrackingEffectDemos** Portable Class Library project includes the `TouchActionType` enumeration for the type of touch events:
+The **TouchTrackingEffectDemos** .NET Standard library project includes the `TouchActionType` enumeration for the type of touch events:

 ```csharp
 public enum TouchActionType